DSACMS/repo-scaffolder/tier2/{{cookiecutter.project_slug}}/.github/PULL_REQUEST_TEMPLATE.md

 Describe the modifications you've done.

 ## AI Usage
-- [ ] Generated AI was used in this contribution
+- [ ] Generative AI was used in this contribution

 If checked, please provide an explanation on how AI was used in the development of this pull request: